Douglas Fir Harvest Intensive

 Instructors: Heather Bruno and Suzanne Tabert

-Douglas-fir can be used in so many ways: as a delicious cough and cold elixir or oxymel, transformed into syrups, refreshing drinks, incorporated into both sweet and savory recipes, blended into a nutritious herb and spice mixture, added to soaking salts for bathing, soothing steams, heavenly infused oil for salves, chest rubs and lotions, and the list goes on and on!
+Doug Fir can be used in so many ways: as a delicious elixir or oxymel, honey or tincture, transformed into syrups, refreshing beverages, incorporated into both sweet and savory recipes, added to baths, soothing steams and heavenly infused oils for salves, chest rubs and lotions.
 So.
 Much.
 Medicine!

-What you’ll take home: 2 half pints of your own infused honey, elixir, tincture, vinegar or oxymel (your choice), along with recipes and detailed instructions for what you can make at home using this generous tree!
+Make and Take: 2 half pints of infused honey, elixir, tincture, vinegar or oxymel (your choice), along with recipes and detailed instructions for what you can make at home using this generous tree!